Understanding Cyber Threats: A Guide to Phishing, Spoofing, Ghosting, and Catfishing

 The term “catfishing” is being used more and more often in today’s digital day and age.
 Simply put, it's the act of luring someone into a perceived (or real) relationship via an online persona that doesn’t exist.
 It occurs in many forms, too.
 For example, individuals may steal others’ photos and use them as their own.
 They may also claim to have a job they don’t actually have.
 Or they may build an entire fictional personality from scratch in order to appear “attractive” to the person they are interested in.

-It can be challenging to detect when someone is catfishing, so the best thing to do is teach your kids that people aren’t always who they appear to be online.
+Digital threats are hard to spot, and it can be challenging to detect when someone is catfishing, so the best thing to do is teach your kids that people aren’t always who they appear to be online.
 Talk to them about how catfishing someone is a form of cyberbullying, by creating and using a fake profile to mislead someone, you can cause harm to them.
 The bully lures their target into a false relationship and then bullies them for believing the lie.
 Encourage your teen to connect only with people they know in real life, to not disclose personal information on social media sites, and that they should never meet someone they have only had interactions with online.

 Talk to Your Teens

+Talk to your tweens and teens about the importance of being safe online and the potential risks associated with digital and cyber threats.
 Tweens and teens are just beginning their foray into relationships and while they may know how to use all the hottest and latest social media apps and internet trends, they do not have the experience necessary to deal with everyone that they meet.
 Talk to them about their online interactions, the people they are hanging out with in their group chats and ask them about their friends in real life and online.